Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 How To Add Points System in WordPress to Ignite User Engagement

-Do you want to add a points system in WordPress to increase user engagement on your website?
+Do you want to add a points system in WordPress to increase user engagement?

 Adding a points system can effectively improve user participation and help create brand loyalty among customers.